 Let’s start with the basics…

 What is a sequence?

 A sequence is a repeatable set of steps used to connect with potential customers.
-These could be a manual list of emails that you send or reminders you set for yourself to connect on LinkedIn (Tip: it’s a heck of a lot easier if you use software like Outreach that allows you to automate nearly everything!)
+These could be a manual list of emails that you send or reminders you set for yourself to connect on LinkedIn (Tip: it’s a heck of a lot easier if you use software like Outreach or additional tools that allows you to automate nearly everything!)
 Think of it as you setting your future self up for success.

 When do we use sequences?

 The idea behind a sequence is to connect with people who are not totally familiar with you or your company.
 So, you can (and should) be using a sequence in any of these situations: